gavenda/basura/README.md

 Highly consider this project a love child or bastard of [Annie](https://github.com/AlexanderColen/Annie-May-Discord-Bot).

+# I want to contribute!

+Sure.
+Feel free.
+If you want to check the changes for your pull requests, you can invite the development version of the bot by clicking [here](https://discord.com/oauth2/authorize?client_id=911875737999527956&scope=applications.commands).

+For commands, they are automatically registered whenever a PR push is made, make sure to add your discord server id in [register-dev.ts](src/register-dev.ts) file.

 # I want to deploy my own!

 Go ahead.
 Feel free to clone or fork this repo and setup the necessary environmental variables.
 It should work as long as you signup